Every so often I am asked what one piece of advice I would give authors seeking to self-publish.

 Ah yes, the things they never tell you.
 When you publish through a self-publishing company (sometimes called a vanity press or subsidy publisher), who actually publishes the book?
 Is it you?
 The company?
 Are you getting “royalties” from the company or are you getting the correct profit per book (“publisher compensation”)?

 RETAIL PRICE – (WHOLESALE DISCOUNT + PRINTING COSTS) = PROFIT

 …while indie authors tend to get “royalties” from companies that use an equation something like this:

 RETAIL PRICE – (WHOLESALE DISCOUNT + PRINTING COST) – COMPANY’S SHARE = ROYALTY

-The wholesale discount, in a nutshell, is the portion that goes to the retailer, and as an author, you should be in control of what that discount will be (generally 30%-55% depending on where the book is being sold; this is a good topic for another blog post).
+The wholesale discount, in a nutshell, is the portion that goes to the retailer.
+As an author, you should be in control of what that discount will be (generally 30%-55% depending on where the book is being sold).
 On top of these costs, don’t forget to deduct all of your fixed costs—the costs to prepare the book for publication—from your royalties or publisher compensation.
 It’s very easy to calculate your publisher compensation or profit; it’s public knowledge.
 Click here to go to the IngramSpark Publisher Compensation Calculator.

 4. If you have to cut corners, perhaps now is not the time to self-publish.